rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Now the chief priests and the Pharisees had given orders that if anyone knew where he was, he should let them know, so that they might arrest him. ^1157

 Six days before the Passover, Jesus therefore came to Bethany, where Lazarus was, whom Jesus had raised from the dead. ^1201

 So they gave a dinner for him there.
-Martha served, and Lazarus was one of those reclining with him at table. ^1202
+Martha served, and Lazarus was one of those reclining with him at the table. ^1202

 Mary therefore took a pound of expensive ointment made from pure nard, and anointed the feet of Jesus and wiped his feet with her hair.
 The house was filled with the fragrance of the perfume. ^1203

-But Judas Iscariot, one of his disciples (he who was about to betray him ), said, ^1204
+But Judas Iscariot, one of his disciples (he who was about to betray him), said, ^1204

 Why was this ointment not sold for three hundred denarii and given to the poor? ^1205